com-lihaoyi/utest/readme.md

 //)
 ```

 You can run individual tests by passing a `testPath` argument to the `run` method.
 This allows you to specify which test or set of tests you want to run.
-When a test is selected, utest will run any tests in that subtree of the test tree, e.g. running the test `B` above also runs `D` and `E`.
+When a test is selected, uTest will run any tests in that subtree of the test tree, e.g. running the test `B` above also runs `D` and `E`.

 If an outer test fails, all the tests in its subtree will be skipped: